 Work and Labor Laws in France

-As of January 1st 2012, any internship that lasts longer than 2 months must include a minimum pay of 436.05 EU.
+As of January 1st, 2020, the labor law for student interns states that any internship that lasts longer than 2 months (or 309 hours) must include a minimum pay of 3.90 € per hour.
 Furthermore, the legal working week in France is 35 hours with no more than 10 hours per day.

 View the latest intern placement postings on our job board.

 Do I need a visa to intern in France?